Note! These are notes from dance classes prior to 2004. They are archived here for occasional reference.

 Q LF forward

-Q RF to just behind left foot, snap turn frame to promenade
+Q RF to just behind left foot, snap turn frame to promenade position

 S LF forward, Promenade Position